SISKIYOU MOTOR SPEEDWAY RUNNNG RULES

 3. No extra cars or pickups are allowed in the pits unless they are approved by the pit steward.
 No one should ride in the back of a truck, trailer or on the back of a 4-wheeler.

 4. Each pit area must be equipped with a serviceable A-B-C type (dry powder) fire extinguisher with a minimum 10 lb capacity.
 This is in addition to the extinguisher in the car.
 The extinguisher must be visible from pit road.

 5. A 5 M.P.H. speed limit will be strictly enforced in the pit area.
 An automatic $25.00 fine will be assessed to anyone breaking rule and putting others in danger.

 1. Repairs are never to be made on the racing surface or infield area at any time.
-Repairs are to be made in the pits, but do not enter the racing surface without expressed authorization.
-An official at the track entrance will ok and signal safe re-entry onto the racing surface.
+Repairs are to be made in the pits only.
+An official at the track entrance will OK and signal safe re-entry onto the racing surface.
 If a driver fails to stop at the track entrance or enters before being directed to re-enter, he/she will be black flagged.

 Car and Driver Safety

 1. All cars are subject to inspection at any time.
 It is the responsibility of the driver, car owner and pit crew, individually and as a group, to have cars free from mechanical defects and kept in safe racing conditions.